Skip to content

 Variable Default Description

-STATE_BACKEND memory memory or redis
+STATE_BACKEND memory memory, sqlite, or redis

 REDIS_URL redis://localhost:6379/0 Redis connection URL